exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 #### `Propose` message processing

-- If we already know this proposal (its hash already is in the `proposes` HashMap), ignore the message.
+- If the node already knows this proposal (its hash already is in the `proposes` HashMap), ignore the message.
 - Check `Block.prev_hash` correctness.
 - Check that the specified validator is the leader for the given round.
 - Check that the proposal does not contain any previously committed transaction (`Propose` contain only hashes of transactions, so the absence of hashes in the database of committed transactions is checked).
 - Add the proposal to the `proposes` HashMap.
-- Form a list of transactions we do not know from this proposal.
+- Form a list of transactions the node does not know from this proposal.
 Request transactions from this list.
 - If all transactions are known, go to **Full proposal**.